uio-library/sublima/README.md

     mvn package

-This will create a WAR in target/, which can be deployed in the same way as the sublima-WAR, by e.g. copying it:
+This will create a WAR in target/, which can be deployed in the same way as the sublima-WAR, for example using the deployment script:

-    cp target/backend-1.0-SNAPSHOT.war /var/lib/tomcat5.5/webapps/backend.war
+    ./deploy.sh

 # 5. Sublima